How We Tested

 Ease of Entry

 We clipped in, clicked in, kicked in, slid in, and rode these pedals for dozens of hours.
 Using a wide variety of the most popular cycling shoes on different riders in every conceivable condition.
-Each time we encountered an engagement anywhere shy of perfect, we took note.
+Each time we encountered an engagement that was anything shy of perfect, we took note.

 Ease of Exit